Harshad820/Product_Sales_and_Orders/README.md

 The ClassicModels database is a sample dataset often used for practice.
 It has everything you’d expect in a small business system:

-🧑‍🤝‍🧑 Customers → details of all customers.
+🧑‍🤝‍🧑 Customers → details of all customers

-📦 Orders & OrderDetails → sales transactions.
+📦 Orders & OrderDetails → sales transactions

-💰 Payments → payment records.
+💰 Payments → payment records

-🏢 Offices → locations of offices.
+🏢 Offices → locations of offices

-👩‍💼 Employees → sales reps & managers.
+👩‍💼 Employees → sales reps & managers

-🛒 Products → the product catalog.
+🛒 Products → the product catalog

 ## 🛠️ Tools & Technologies Used